 An alternate method of Pro-rating includes the Prorated Rent Table to calculate RGI for the first month.
 To calculate the rent charge for a partial month please refer to the JOB AID- Prorated Rent Tables.

-Reporting Changes

-Beginning July 1, 2021, RGI rent shall be calculated once per year, at the annual RGI review.
+Reporting Changes Beginning July 1, 2021, RGI rent shall be calculated once per year, at the annual RGI review.
 RGI Applicants and Tenants must follow the rules in the Housing Services Act, 2011 and local policies set by the City of Hamilton to be eligible for RGI assistance.

+2011and local policies set by the City of Hamilton to be eligible for RGI assistance.
 These responsibilities include: